flexera-public/scheduled_job/README.md

 end
 ```

 Then there is the fast mode.
 This is checked prior to scheduling another run of your job e.g. after a job has completed.
-This allows you to override the scheduling logic and ask the job to run immediatly.
+This allows you to override the scheduling logic and ask the job to run immediately.
 This is passed the scheduled job class.
 This means you can have state stored elsewhere to change the scheduling without having to modify the code.
 This could be getting an array from a database for example:

 ```ruby
 config.fast_mode = -> (job) do